scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 ## Conclusion

-I hope that this article was helpful!
+I hope this article was helpful!
 Whether it be in furthering your own investigation, giving you a place to start with learning a framework, or helping your team choose a framework for testing applications.
 Don't hesitate to [contact me](https://www.scraggo.com/) if you have questions or feedback.

 ### External Resources